 It’s all well and good setting a budget, but you need to make sure you stick to it.
 Be realistic about how you’ll keep track of your money when you have a new baby to look after and find a format that works for you.
 There are various options, including:

 - Budgeting apps, which let you track your spending on your smartphone or tablet as you go.
 Some are free, such as Money Dashboard, while others have a small monthly fee attached.

-- Budget spreadsheet: create your own simple spreadsheet or use a pre-made template to keep a record of your incomings and outgoings.
+- Budget spreadsheet: create your own simple spreadsheet or use a template to keep a record of your incomings and outgoings.

 - Personal finance software: a more advanced way of monitoring your budget; letting you upload information from any of your bank accounts, credit cards and investments, to gain a quick overview of your whole financial situation.

 How to balance your budget: get more tips on making quick and effective savings.